 We proudly offer a variety of programs.
-In the area of special education, Drew hosts School Community Based (SCB) and Learning and Academic Disabilities (LAD) programs which provide specialized instruction in the area of special education for identified students in kindergarten through grade five.
+In the area of early childhood, Drew host PreK and Head Start by application.
+In the area of special education, Drew hosts the School Community Based (SCB) program which provides specialized instruction in the area of special education for identified students in kindergarten through grade five.
 Additionally, we offer services for English Language Learners at all grade levels.
-Finally, we serve as one of nine regional Centers for Enriched Studies, a system selection process.
+Finally, we serve as one of nine regional Centers for Enriched Studies (CES), a system selection process.

-Please visit our website that provides the community with information about our school: www.mcps.kl2.md.us/schools/drewes
+Please visit our website that provides the community with information about our school: www.mcps.k12.md.us/schools/drewes